 - The excision of scar tissue may be recommended for deeper scars that are causing the skin to retract inward.

 - Grafting may be conducted to diminish the discoloration of a visible scar and also improve the flexibility of the skin.

 Who Can Benefit from Scar Revision?

-Any person who has a visible scar that presents emotional or physical discomfort can benefit from scar revision.
-A native of Taipei, Taiwan, Dr. Lao is deeply familiar with the nature in which Asian skin scars.
-His vast educational background and training in various countries have solidified Dr. Lao’s knowledge of cultural concerns and standards, as well as his ability to achieve outstanding results for patients of all ethnicities.
+Any person who has a visible scar that presents emotional or physical discomfort can benefit from scar revision with Dr. Walden, who is deeply familiar with the nature in which skin scars.
+Her vast educational background and training have solidified Dr. Walden’s knowledge of cultural concerns and standards, as well as her ability to achieve outstanding results for patients of all ethnicities.

 If you have a scar that is discolored, raised, or constricted, you may benefit from scar revision.